PhoenixIndustries/phoenixblog/site/content/download/download-documentation-modal.md

 +++
 type = "download-documentation-modal"
-title = "Documentation"
+title = "Acknowledgments"
 +++

-You can try Manjaro without modifying your current operating system.
-THANK YOU for trying it, you are Awesome.
+Try Manjaro without modifying your current operating system.
+Or install it to your hard drive.

 How to create a <a href="https://manjaro.org/support/firststeps/#making-a-live-system" target="_blank">bootable USB-Stick</a>.